gjbaker/vae/README.md

 # Variational Autoencoder (VAE)

-Source code for generating thumbnail images of cells from multi-channel TIFF image, training a VAE model, and performing clustering on latent space vectors.
+Source code for generating thumbnail images of cells from a multi-channel TIFF image, training a VAE model, and performing clustering on latent space vectors.